-Meditation: A Holistic Approach to Recovery
+Meditation: A Holistic Approach to Addiction Recovery in Delray Beach

 Addiction is a complicated condition.
 Substance use disorders often have roots in genetic makeup, exposure to trauma, mental illness, or distress of some kind.
 Addiction impacts every facet of a person’s life, and it requires an integrated, whole-body approach to treatment.